panosg96/portfolio/README.md

 and healthcare consulting.
 Strong background in clinical support, remote troubleshooting, and user technical training across hospitals and clinics.
 Skilled in SQL, Python, MATLAB and system integrations.
-Currently contributing to the AI/ML development team at iKnowHealth, building tools for medical imaging, while mainting client support responsibilities as a consultant.**
+Currently contributing to the AI/ML development team at iKnowHealth, building tools for medical imaging, while maintaining client support responsibilities as a consultant.**

 #### Technical Skills: Python, MATLAB, SQL, Blender, RIS/PACS, Microsoft Office Suite